-- Inhalables: Best option for immediate relief.
+- Inhalables: Best option for immediate effects.
 CBD is commonly consumed by inhalation of smoke or vapor.

 Which CBD ratio is right for me?

 There’s no single ratio that’s right for everyone or every condition.
 You’ll want to find the balance of CBD and THC that works for you.
 At Care By Design, we offer five CBD:THC ratios to meet patients’ needs and comfort:

 - The 18:1 and 8:1 are high CBD, low THC, and rarely psychoactive.
-These ratios are ideal for novice cannabis users or people who don’t want to get high.
-Some patients find CBD-dominant medicine particularly helpful for stress, mood elevation, and other mood disorders.
+These ratios are ideal for novice cannabis users or people who don’t want to feel too high.

 - The 8:1 and 4:1 are considered mid-range ratios.
 These are best for people who have some tolerance for THC and/or people who believe they respond better to more THC.